ArjanCodes/examples/code_roast/README.md

 In last week's video I started refactoring a pdf and web scraping script.
 If you haven't watched that video, I recommend you watch that one before continuing.
 I've put the link in the description.

 I'm not a data scientist myself, I'm a software engineer.
 So I view data science projects like this through the lens of a software engineer or designer.
-If you want to learn more about data science itself, Skillshare, this video's sponsor, has lots of great courses to help you get started.
+If you want to learn more about data science itself, Skillshare, this video's sponsor, has lots of great classes to help you get started.

 ## Skillshare sponsored section